 Babytime Storytimes feature stories, songs, fingerplays and play time.
 Caregiver participation is a vital part of the program.
 There is no registration in the summer.
 Due to space limitations we can not accommodate groups and older siblings.
 Lap Time is for infants not yet walking.
 It will meet Thursdays at 11 a.m., 7/10-8/14.
 Toddler Time, for walkers up to age 2 1/2, will meet on Tuesdays at 10 a.m. and 11 a.m., 7/8-8/12.
 Mother Goose Time for 2 1/2 to 3 years old meets on Thursdays at 10 a.m.

-Preschoolers, age 3 and up, are invited to join us for this year round storytime taking place on Wednesdays at 2 p.m.
+Preschoolers, age 3 1/2 and up, are invited to join us in the reading garden, weather permitting, for craft storytime.
+Meets Wednesdays at 2 p.m., 7/9-8/13.